 call the UC helpline on 0800 328 5644

 Information you need

 confirm your identity

-explain why you need the advance
+tell the DWP why you need the advance

-provide your bank account details
+give them your bank account details

 Good examples of why you may need an advance are for rent, food or important bills.

 The DWP usually ask if there is other money you could use.
 For example, savings, final wages or redundancy pay.

 How much to ask for

 The most you can get is the same as your estimated first monthly payment.